 Healthy participants between the ages of 18 and 50 will receive either a licensed seasonal flu vaccine or the experimental vaccine, FluMos-v1.

-Scientists from the NIH's National Institute of Allergy and Infectious Diseases (NIAID) developed FluMos-v1 to stimulate antibodies against multiple strains of the influenza virus.
+Scientists from the NIH's National Institute of Allergy and Infectious Diseases (NIAID) have developed FluMos-v1 to stimulate antibodies against multiple strains of the influenza virus.
 How?
 Placing part of the influenza virus hemagglutinin (HA) protein on scaffolds of self-assembling nanoparticles.

-Alicia T. Widge, MD, of the NIAID Vaccine Research Center (VRC), is the principal investigator of this study.
+Alicia T Widge, MD, of the NIAID Vaccine Research Center (VRC), is the principal investigator of this study.

 The health and economic burdens of influenza are substantial.
 The world is in dire need of vaccines better against the flu.
 In preclinical testing, this nanoparticle vaccine worked very well.Anthony S. Fauci, director of NIAID